CliffCalist/game-achievements/README.md

 - `Id`: a unique identifier for the group
 - `Achievements`: a list of achievement configs included in the group

-The default `AchievementGroupConfig` adds no extra logic — it simply groups achievements, making it suitable for representing categories like "Daily", "Exploration", or "Challenges".
+The default `SimpleAchievementGroup` adds no extra logic — it simply groups achievements, making it suitable for representing categories like "Daily", "Exploration", or "Challenges".

 Custom groups can be implemented by inheriting from `AchievementGroup<TConfig>` and creating your own config type.